-Harvard’s Justin Werfel presents a seminar as part of the IRIM Robotics Seminar Series.
+Harvard’s Justin Werfel presents “Collective Construction by Termites and Other Robots” as part of the IRIM Robotics Seminar Series.
 The event will be held in the Marcus Nanotechnology Building from 12-1 p.m. and is open to the public.

-Werfel completed his Ph.D. at MIT in 2006, developing algorithms to allow swarms of simple robots to autonomously build user-specified structures.
+Werfel received an A.B. in physics from Princeton and a S.M.
+(EECS) from MIT.
+He completed his Ph.D. in computer science at MIT in 2006, developing algorithms to allow swarms of simple robots to autonomously build user-specified structures.
 His postdoctoral research at Harvard included further exploration of collective construction, work on the evolution of cooperative and altruistic behaviors at the New England Complex Systems Institute, and cancer modeling at Harvard Medical School/Children’s Hospital Boston.